ubuntu/yaru/README.md

  * an icon & cursor theme, derived from the Unity8 Suru icons and [Suru icon](https://snwh.org/suru) theme.
  * a sound theme, combining sounds from the [WoodenBeaver](https://github.com/madsrh/WoodenBeaver) and [Touch-Remix](https://github.com/madsrh/TouchRemix) sound themes with an emphasis on making sound a usability feature instead of an annoyance.

-## Yaru on Ubuntu 18.10
+## Yaru on Ubuntu

-Yaru theme will be the default in 18.10.
-Once you install it, you will get it by default as part of the distribution soon and will be automatically migrated to it.
+Yaru theme is the default theme suite for Ubuntu and you receive it when installing Ubuntu 18.10+.

-You will receive there at regular intervals stable updates of the theme.
+Installing from source is not recommended for average usage.

-## Install Yaru/Communitheme snap on Ubuntu 18.04 (bionic beaver)
+## Install legacy Yaru/Communitheme snap on Ubuntu 18.04 (bionic beaver)

 > Note that for backward compatibility, we kept the name "communitheme" for bionic beaver.
 It's up to date with bionic branch of Yaru where we try to cherry-pick as much Gtk and Icon theme changes from master as possible.
-However the shell theme is more or less set in stone now, since we can not theme both 3.28 and 3.30+ shell in one theme and at some point we will maybe stop to update the bionic branch completely
+However only icon and sound updates will be pushed into this version of the theme suite.

-*Note that these steps only work on Ubuntu 18.04 (bionic beaver).*
+*Note that these steps only work on Ubuntu 18.04 (bionic beaver).
+DO NOT install the snap on 18.10+ installations*

 Follow these steps in order to install and enable communitheme.